6 Steps To Prevent Divorce

-There is nothing more detrimental to a broken or damaged marriage than speaking to your spouse negatively and condescendingly.
-This type of communication will only serve to spur arguments and keep the resentment building, until divorce may be your only possible option.
-Many individuals will allow their feelings to get the better of them when they are speaking with their partners, and this is something that must be avoided, if you wish to mend your relationship.
-Make sure to keep your tone and language positive and helpful, and seek to go into every conversation with the intent to listen, understand, and wanting to help your significant other.
+Nothing is more detrimental to a broken or damaged marriage than speaking to your spouse negatively and condescendingly.
+This type of communication will only spur arguments and keep the resentment building until divorce may be your only option.
+Many individuals will allow their feelings to get better when speaking with their partners, which must be avoided if you wish to mend your relationship.
+Make sure to keep your tone and language positive and helpful, and seek to go into every conversation with the intent to listen, understand, and want to help your significant other.
 Your partner is just that, your partner.
-They are ultimately there to support you and communicating effectively will aid you both while on your path together to repair your marriage.
+They are ultimately there to support you, and communicating effectively will aid you both while on your path together to repair your marriage.

 This can often be the hardest aspect of repairing a relationship as you may have become accustomed to a certain way of speaking to your partner or may not have learned how to communicate effectively before marrying your spouse.
-If this is the case, make sure also to do the research necessary to learn those skills and to help your partner learn those skills so that you can be successful moving forward.
+If this is the case, make sure to do the research necessary to learn those skills and help your partner learn those skills to be successful moving forward.

 Clean out the Closet

 Although this ties into the first step, it is important that you are very serious about doing the work required to help save your marriage.
-Putting in the extra effort is necessary if you intend to prevent divorce, and you must be serious about it and undoubtedly committed to your marriage.
+Putting in the extra effort is necessary if you intend to be successful at divorce prevention, and you must be serious about it and undoubtedly committed to your marriage.
 Aside from the routine established with you and your spouse, put in extra effort on your own to continue your work as much as possible.

 Seek Out Professional Help

-Chances are that you can't fix the problems yourself.
+The chances are that you can't fix the problems yourself.
 You likely need to learn how to talk to each other, so you can start to move forward in your marriage.
 Talking to a licensed counselor may be able to alleviate many problems that are occurring in your marriage.
-The good news is that there are numerous programs and ways to fix communication and behavior, in order to repair bonds in a marriage.
-Speaking with a nonbiased professional, such as a licensed counselor, is a powerful way to prevent divorce.
+The good news is that there are numerous programs and ways to fix communication and behavior to repair marriage bonds.
+Speaking with a nonbiased professional, such as a licensed counselor, is a powerful way for divorce prevention.

 "Cris Roman saved my marriage.
-His approach to therapy taught my husband and I the skills we needed to change the way we communicated and the way we understood each other.
-He is very non-judgemental and helps each person make sense of the others' feelings and actions without taking sides or placing blame.
+His therapy approach taught my husband and me the skills we needed to change the way we communicated and how we understood each other.
+He is very non-judgemental and helps each person make sense of others' feelings and actions without taking sides or placing blame.
 His ability to make you feel heard while helping you to see and understand why your significant other is acting a certain way is phenomenal."